usf-cs272-fall2022/usf-cs272-fall2022.github.io/_eclipse/_drafts/importing-eclipse-projects-from-github.md

 Click "Apply" and "OK" when done.
 You should see all of the scary red icons disappear.
 If not, ask on Piazza or during office hours for help!

-If the Eclipse workspace becomes corrupted somehow, it is often easier to make sure your code is committed and pushed to Github, and then re-importing everything in a fresh workspace.
+If the Eclipse workspace becomes corrupted somehow, it is often easier to make sure your code is committed and pushed to GitHub, and then re-importing everything in a fresh workspace.